jesstelford/esnext-generation/advanced-iterables/fail.md

 Check the errors above to see where you went wrong.

-# Hint
+# Hints

-Start by utilising your solution from _Introduction To Iterators_, and modify it to never return `done: true`.
-Then, move on to adding the `isEven` parameter for odd/even iterables
+ * Start by utilising your solution from _Introduction To Iterators_, and modify it to never return `done: true`.
+ * Then, move on to adding the `isEven` parameter for odd/even iterables.
+ * Finally, once you can correctly iterate numbers, attempt to swap between odd and even based on the value passed to `.next()`

 # More Help